mandavamunya/Socca/README.md

 Run your application: docker-compose up
 ```

-You migh be prompted to create a network.
+You might be prompted to create a network.
 Create a network by running the following command:

 ```powershell
 docker network create soccanet